achen-ironfly/opal-card-scraper/Readme.md

 This project provides a Playwright-based scraper that logs into the NSW Opal website, filters transactions by date range, and exports them to JSON file.

 ## Features
-- Interactive CLI prompts for:
-  - Username (email)
-  - Password
-  - Start date (MM-DD-YYYY or press Enter for earliest)
-  - End date (MM-DD-YYYY or press Enter for today)
-  - Open browser to show process? (y/n):

 - Scrapes:
   - transactionDate
   - time_local